Sunday in the Park with George: 2017 Broadway revival

 The show was performed in a four-performance concert version as part of New York City Center's 2016 Gala on October 24–26, 2016.
 Jake Gyllenhaal starred as George opposite Annaleigh Ashford as Dot/Marie.

 Based on the concert's reception, a limited-run revival was presented on Broadway at the Hudson Theatre.
 Previews began on February 11, 2017, and the production opened on February 23 to glowing reviews.
 In addition to Gyllenhaal and Ashford, it featured Brooks Ashmanskas (Mr./Charles), Phillip Boykin (Boatman/Lee), Claybourne Elder (Soldier/Alex), Liz McCartney (Mrs./Harriet), Ruthie Ann Miles (Frieda/Betty), David Turner (Franz/Dennis), Jordan Gelber (Louis/Billy), Erin Davie (Yvonne/Naomi), Penny Fuller (Old Lady/Blair), and Robert Sean Leonard (Jules/Bob).
 The production team included James Lapine's niece Sarna Lapine (director), Ann Yee (musical staging), Beowulf Boritt (scenic design), Clint Ramos (costume design), and Ken Billington (lighting design).
 The producers withdrew the production from Tony Award consideration for the 2016–17 season due to its limited run, which closed on April 23.

-The production was scheduled to transfer to the West End at the Savoy Theatre in 2021, after a delay caused by the COVID-19 pandemic, also starring Gyllenhaal and Ashford and directed by Lapine.
-The production was again delayed due to the COVID-19 pandemic with no new date given, and as of the beginning of 2025 has not yet happened or been rescheduled.
+The production was scheduled to transfer to the Savoy Theatre in London's West End in 2021, but after a postponement caused by the COVID-19 pandemic, the transfer did not occur.